 Deciding what level of car breakdown cover you need

 Deciding what level of motor breakdown insurance you need is a personal choice.
-Perhaps you have small children and want to know that you’ll never be stranded on a motorway waiting hours for help to arrive?
-Perhaps your car is highly unreliable, making home assistance an essential service?
+Perhaps you have small children and want to know that you’ll never be stranded on a motorway waiting hours for help to arrive.
+Perhaps your car is highly unreliable, making home assistance an essential service.

 Ultimately, base your decision on how much you rely on your vehicle.
-How vulnerable you are to breakdowns and how much value you place on fast, reliable service.
+How vulnerable you are to breakdowns and how much value you place on a fast, reliable service.

 Top causes of car breakdowns

-Punctures are expected to be the number one cause of car breakdowns over summer 2016, according to a survey by Green Flag.
+Punctures were expected to be the number one cause of car breakdowns over summer 2016, according to a survey by Green Flag.
 Here are the most common reasons for summer breakdowns according to the results.